Nathan Lane, PhD

 I study the impact of industrial policy on industrial development by considering an important episode during the East Asian miracle: South Korea's heavy and chemical industry (HCI) drive, 1973-1979.
 Based on newly assembled data, I use the introduction and withdrawal of industrial policies to study the impacts of industrial policy during and after the intervention period.
 (1) I reveal that HCI promoted the expansion and dynamic comparative advantage of directly targeted industries.
 (2) Using variation in exposure to policies through the input-output network, I demonstrate that HCI indirectly benefited downstream users of targeted intermediates.
 (3) The benefits of HCI persist even after the end of HCI, and others take time to manifest.
 These findings suggest that the temporary drive shifted Korean manufacturing into more advanced markets and supported durable change.
 This study helps clarify lessons drawn from the East Asian growth miracle.

 The Value of Names: Civil Society, Information, and Governing Multinationals.
-(2023).
-R&R, Journal of European Economic Assoc.
+(2024).
+Conditionally Accepted.
+Journal of European Economic Association.

 David Kreitmeir, Nathan Lane, &